MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### File types that are excluded from classification and protection by the Azure Information Protection scanner

-By default, the scanner also excludes the same file types as the Azure Information Protection client with one exception for the preview version of the scanner: .rtf is also excluded.
+By default, the scanner also excludes the same file types as the Azure Information Protection client with the following exceptions for the preview version of the scanner: .rar, .rtf, .msg and .zip.

 You can change the file types included or excluded for file inspection by the scanner when you use the following PowerShell cmdlets: